hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/firefly.md

   - Options around events
   - Details of how different hashes in the system are generated

+Additoinal:
-There are some improvements to images (using SVGs and adding a zoom), and a small tweak to the Swagger generation (it was showing URL with `/api/v1/api/v1` duplicated).
+- Some improvements to images (using SVGs and adding a click through to full-screen)
+- Small tweak to the Swagger generation (it was showing URL with `/api/v1/api/v1` duplicated).
+- Correct `batchID` to `batch` on the API for messages - fyi @shorsher
             </td>
         </tr>
     </table>